common-workflow-language/user_guide/_extras/recommended-practices.md

 permalink: /rec-practices/
 ---

 Below are a set of recommended good practices to keep in mind when writing a Common Workflow Language description for a tool or workflow.
-These guidelines are presented for consideration on a scale of usefulness: more is better, not all are required.
+These guidelines are presented for consideration on a scale of
+usefulness: more is better, not all are required.

 &#9744; Reproducibility and Portability are essential goals of scientific workflow developers.

-- The best way to ensure portability and reproducibility is to rigidly specify the exact environment a tool should run in.
+- Currently (2018) the best way to ensure portability and reproducibility is to rigidly specify the exact environment a tool should run in.
 Currently a linux image (commonly called a `Docker image`), packaging the exact environment intended by the developer, is the best way to distribute a tool executable.
 Use `DockerPull` to specify the image.
 Use an image identifier that is resilient to updates to the container.
 - If this is not possible, carefully specifying software tools and dependencies using `SoftwareRequirement` is the next best resort.
 Be aware that changes in the tool repositories the tools are being pulled from may silently change the behavior of the tool at each run.
 - Not specifying a docker image or software requirements will result in a non-reproducible, non-portable workflow!

 &#9744; No `type: string` parameters for names of input or reference files/directories; use `type: File` or `type: Directory` as appropriate.